tobob/just-walking/content/blog/20180608/index.md

 We started Friday at about 7 PM.
 Reaching Hala Boracza from Milówka is not fun at all, a huge amount of asphalt and hilly.
 Reaching Hala Redykalna is easier after a quick refill on Boracza.

-Next mountain is harder - Muńcół - not funny at all.
+Next mountain is harder - Muńcuł - not funny at all.

 A quick nap (actually 3 hours) on a Młada Hora with sheep.